 It may go without saying, but it’s still important to think about durability when choosing a pubic hair trimmer.
 Read the reviews of others, including third-party product reviews, to see how certain trimmers hold up over consistent use.
 That’s also why it’s crucial to get a trimmer made for the job and not one designed to, say, trim your beard and mustache.
 Use your pube trimmer for your pubes, gents.

-8. What do you prefer – wet, dry, or both?
+8. What do you prefer: wet, dry, or both?

 Many pubic and body trimmers work well for wet and dry use.
-In other words, some trimmers you can use in the shower, when your pubic hairs are wet, while some have dry use in mind.
+In other words, some trimmers you can be used in the shower, when your pubic hairs are wet, while some have dry use in mind.
 One of the nice things about using a trimmer in the shower is that the water will soften your pubes, which makes it easier for your trimmer to do its job.
 So, keep in mind the type of trimming you prefer.

 Next, let’s take a look at our men’s pubic hair trimmer reviews.